-With a population much the same as Tāmaki Makaurau Auckland's, the Swedish capital first trialled congestion charging in 2006.
-Ringed with charging cordons, motorists pay between NZD\$2.29 - \$6.86 to travel into Stockholm's central business district - capped at \$20.58 a https://www.transport.govt.nz/assets/Uploads/Report/ReviewofInternationalRoadPricingSchemes.pdf day.
+With a population much the same as Tāmaki Makaurau Auckland's, Sweden's capital, Stockholm first trialled congestion charging in 2006.
+Ringed with charging cordons, motorists pay between NZD\$2.29 - \$6.86 to travel into Stockholm's central business district capped at \$20.58 a day.

 In 2013, Gothenburg used legislation already in place from Stockholm's rollout to introduce its own congestion charging scheme.
 The city of 500,000 people is similar in area to Te Whanganui-a-Tara Wellington.
-Its congestion charge is much lower - ranging from NZD\$1.50 to \$3.50 per trip - capped at \$10.
+Its congestion charge is much lower ranging from NZD\$1.50 to \$3.50 per trip - capped at \$10.

 In both cities, there's no charge during the July summer holiday period.
-The only major pricing difference is that Gothenburg has a multipassage exemption - meaning motorists can pass as many charging cordons as they like in one hour and only pay once.
+The only major pricing difference is that Gothenburg has a multi-passage exemption meaning motorists can pass as many charging cordons as they like in one hour and only pay once.